-Matching funds are required in most instances and unless otherwise described below.
-Proposed match must be towards CDBG eligible activities (Section 3.01) directly related to the proposed project(s) or directly benefitting a substantial majority of the LMI persons or families residing within the service area during the grant award period.
+Matching funds are required in most instances and unless otherwise described in Part III.
+Proposed match must be towards CDBG eligible activities (Part II.
+Section 3.01 and 3.02) directly related to the proposed project(s) or directly benefitting a substantial majority of the LMI persons or families residing within the service area during the grant award period.
 Consideration for match may be given for such sources as public and/or private funds.
 All cash-match is preferable.